amandeep3-it/Space-Convoy/README.md

 ### Executing program

 * The file to execute the program is `swarm.exe`.
-* The executable file is located at:
+* The executable files are located at directories:
 ```
 2 Circles Model - .\2 Circles Model\2 Circles Model\Execute
 Sphere Model - .\Sphere Model\Sphere Model\Execute